pushpendra2424/StartingDSAJavascript/README.md

 # StartingDSAJavascript

+# Big O
+Big O notation is a mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.

 # Time Complexcity
 Time complexity is defined as the amount of time taken by an algorithm to run, as a function of the length of the input.